What is personalization?

 This means that with the right algorithm, eCommerce companies can accurately predict when the next time their customers will enter the “buying mode.”

-Netflix uses the same process to predict which TV shows you’d most likely be interested in.
+Netflix marketing strategies use the same process to predict which TV shows you’d most likely be interested in.
 After finishing a binge, Netflix shows you a section like this:

 Notice how, instead of the old star system, Netflix attributes a Match score to every TV show.
 This score tells you how similar a show is to the ones you’ve already watched and enjoyed.